philipp-baumann/simplerspec-pedometron-article/README.md

 Physics](https://cran.r-project.org/web/views/ChemPhys.html) or [Machine
 Learning & Statistical
 Learning](https://cran.r-project.org/web/views/MachineLearning.html).
 I
-would opinionately consider most of them good at solving single tasks, but I somehow missed a clean common interface that interlinked the key steps required for spectral processing and modeling.
-While doing first analysis steps, my intuition told me that streamlining all analysis steps would be aiding in more efficiently estimating the composition and properties of natural materials.
-And more importantly, I would allow a sustainable basis for model development and sharing with collaborators.
+would consider most of them good at solving single tasks, but I somehow missed a clean common interface that interlinked the key steps required for spectral processing and modeling.
+While doing first analysis steps, my intuition told me that streamlining all analysis steps would aid in more efficiently estimating the composition and properties of natural materials.
+More importantly, it would allow a sustainable basis for model development and sharing with collaborators.

 However, I was far from being there (now still).
 Soon I realized that while extending explorations of various options along modeling steps,